Bradford White

 Safety first: Turn off power and gas.
 Do not touch a recently energized igniter; it can be extremely hot.

 - Step 1 – Observe ignition sequence: Watch through the sight glass.
-Confirm the igniter glows bright orange and that gas should be flowing during this time.
+Confirm that the igniter glows bright orange and that gas should be flowing during this time.

 - Step 2 – Check igniter alignment: Ensure the igniter is positioned in the gas stream as specified by Bradford White.
 Adjust if necessary.